todogroup/todogroup.org/content/en/guides/employee-engagement.md

 There are expectations and rules, there is culture and conventions.
 Not all of this is obvious.
 You will need to follow organization-internal rules and procedures.
 That is covered in another guide, the [Guide to Outbound Open Source Software](https://todogroup.org/guides/outbound-oss/).
 This guide here will focus on the organization-external perspective.
 To engage with the open source community in a respectful, transparent, and productive way, we call "authentic participation".

-Here we lay out the six principles of authentic participation:
+Here we lay out the seven principles of authentic participation:

 **Authentic participation...**